GliaX/Stethoscope/README.md

 gem install crystalscad
 ruby source_files/stethoscope_head/stethoscope_head.rb
 ```

 The SCAD files output from CrystalSCAD are found in `source_files/stethoscope_head/output` and are named as follows:
 * PrintableStethoscopeHead1Assembly_output.scad - The head
-* EarplugMold_output.scad - Earplug mold

 Mass Manufacturing
 ==================
-We generally print 3 stethoscopes per plate to ensure that each stethoscope is created out of the same material.
+We generally print 4 stethoscopes per plate to ensure that each stethoscope is created out of the same material.

 Our serial numbering system consists of two parts.
-The last number part is the total number of unique stethoscopes
-created since day 1.
+The last number part is the total number of unique stethoscopes created since day 1.
 All numbers before that dash are spool identifiers involved in that stethoscope.
-For example,
+For example:

-001-010 would be the tenth stethoscope made with the first spool in our repository.
-If the first spool makes a total
-of 15 stethoscopes, then the first stethoscope of the second spool would be 002-016.
-If the twentieth stethoscope uses
-plastic from spool 002 and spool 003, it would be 002-003-020.
+001-010 would be the tenth stethoscope made with the first spool in our inventory.
+If the first spool makes a total of 15 stethoscopes, then the first stethoscope of the second spool would be 002-016.
+If the twentieth stethoscope uses plastic from spool 002 and spool 003, it would be 002-003-020.

 Other stethoscopes
 ==================
 Others have made 3D printed stethoscopes too.
 See:
 * https://www.youmagine.com/designs/stethoscope-chestpiece

 Licensing notes
 ===============